Geriatric assessments are complete evaluations designed to assess the health and well-being of older adults.

-The goal of the assessment is to create a coordinated plan to improve an older adult’s quality of life and health and anticipate future medical, social and emotional needs.
+These assessments, or evaluations, are different from a normal medical evaluation.
+The goal of the assessment is to create a plan to improve an older adult’s quality of life and health while preparing for future medical, social and emotional needs.

-A geriatric assessment may be led by any physician, social worker or geriatric care manager, but is often coordinated by a geriatrician, a physician with additional training and specialization in the care and treatment of older adults.
-He or she coordinates a team of specialists who perform the assessment to evaluate the person’s physical, cognitive, social, financial, environmental, spiritual, health and well-being.
+A geriatric assessment may be led by any doctor, social worker or geriatric care manager, but is usually set up by a geriatrician – a doctor with special training in the care and treatment of older adults.
+They will arrange for a team of specialists to perform the assessment and determine the patient’s physical, mental, social, financial, environmental, and spiritual health and well-being.

-The core team may include clinicians, nurses and social workers.
-An extended team may involve therapists, nutritionists, pharmacists, psychologists and other health professionals.
+The main part of this team may include clinicians, nurses and social workers.
+An extended team may include therapists, nutritionists, pharmacists, psychologists and other health professionals.

-• A previous physician or specialist has predicted the individual will require a high amount of healthcare services & supports
+• A previous doctor or specialist has predicted the individual will require a lot of healthcare services and supports

 • The person: